 Vitamin E is a fat-soluble with antioxidant activity that stops the production of reactive oxygen species (ROS) formed when fat undergoes oxidation.
 Scientists are investigating whether, by limiting free-radical production and possibly through other mechanisms, vitamin E might help guard against or delay health issues associated with free radicals.
 Vitamin E is also involved in immune system function and support.
 Food sources of vitamin E include: wheat germ, vegetable oils, asparagus, leafy green vegetables, olives, seeds, nuts, and corn.

 Vitamin H (Biotin)

-Calcium is required for muscle contraction, blood vessel expansion and contraction, secretion of hormones and enzymes and transmission impulses throughout the nervous system.
+Calcium is required for muscle contraction, blood vessel expansion, and contraction, secretion of hormones and enzymes and transmission impulses throughout the nervous system.
 It also supports bone and teeth structure.
-Food sources of calcium are: milk and dairy products.
+Food sources of calcium are leafy greens (collard, mustard, turnip, kale, bok choy, spinach), almonds, milk, and dairy products.

 Chromium is an essential mineral known to support the action of insulin, a hormone critical to the metabolism and storage of carbohydrate, fat and protein in the body.
 It is not made by the body and must be obtained from the diet or supplementation.
 Food sources of chromium include: liver, meat, eggs, chicken, oysters, wheat germ, green peppers, bananas, and spinach.

 Iron is an essential mineral needed to make oxygen carrying hemoglobin, found in red blood cells and myoglobin, which is found in muscles.
 Food sources of iron include: dried beans, dried fruits, eggs, liver, beef, oysters, salmon, tuna, whole grains, and poultry.